muchowsn/RoboND-DeepLearning-Project/project_writeup.md

 ## Data Collection

-Perhaps one of the most important tasks when working with a neural network is the collection and preparation of data.
+One of the most important tasks when working with a neural network is the collection and preparation of data. better and more  data better model.
 A simple data set was provided in the project.
-Also given instructions how to collect additional data using a simulator and data collection best practices.
-All angles of hero:
-![All angles of hero][sim_zigzag]

-The hero in the dense crowd:
-![Hero data in the dense crowd][sim_crowd]
+Due to the aproaching dead line i used the Sample data provided.
+I want to try collecting my own data with the simulator and retrain the network.

 ## Network Architecture